In our family, we don’t “do” subject areas. We don’t really do tests, quizzes, essays or worksheets.

 Sarah and I often collage and scrapbook together.

 More recently, the two of us, along with my mom, my best friend Nina, and several other friends of ours, have started working with acrylic inks on a synthetic paper known as Yupo.
-This is a creative process for us, but also a deeply personal and spiritual one for us, too – we’re “painting our prayers,” and “embracing the mess” – in so many more ways than just artistically.
+This is a creative process for us, but also a deeply personal one for us, too – we’re “embracing the mess” – in so many more ways than just artistically.

 This is something I’ll share more about soon, but in the meantime, you can see several examples of the type of work we do all over this website.
 The background, for instance, is a version of a piece of mine titled “Worth It.”
 (And you can see the original above.)
 The background image to the icons with this weeks’ series, the bold orange?
 That’s a work titled “Unlimited.”
 This post’s iconic image is backgrounded with part of a work titled “Blessed,” and this one is a piece of a work called “Flow,” which you can see in full a little higher up in today’s post!